EvenAR/HitPttEmulator/README.md

 # HidPttEmulator

-Windows Form C++ application that reads GPIO input from USB HID devices and emulates keyboard inputs which can be used for setting up push-to-talk (PTT) in VOIP applications.
+Windows application that reads GPIO input from USB HID devices and emulates keyboard inputs which can be used for setting up push-to-talk (PTT) in VOIP applications.

 ![GUI](https://i.gyazo.com/afa12e883e2efc1a81df77fec5098902.png)